-The authors have taught Legal Practice: Writing and Analysis at Georgetown University Law Center for a combined total of over forty years, and the advice and approaches contained in this manual reflect the teaching philosophy developed by the faculty in Georgetown’s legal writing program over several decades.
+The authors have taught Legal Practice: Writing and Analysis at Georgetown University Law Center for a combined total of over fifty years, and the advice and approaches contained in this manual reflect the teaching philosophy developed by the faculty in Georgetown’s legal writing program over several decades.
 Georgetown’s Legal Practice faculty teach first year students with the help of upperclass Law Fellows, who excelled in legal writing during their first year in law school and who participate in a year-long seminar that focuses on writing pedagogy and the components of effective written response to student work.

 Much of what is contained herein has been a part of Georgetown’s training program for its Law Fellows for many years, and reflects the work of many faculty members and Law Fellows over the years in thinking about the best approaches to teaching beginning law students not only the basics of conventional legal documents such as memoranda and briefs, but the foundations of strong legal analysis and the rhetorical devices that are common to many forms of legal writing.
 As is true of the general audience for legal documents in practice, different teachers of legal writing will have their own preferred styles and approaches, and thus this manual includes both general advice regarding the substance and process of legal writing pedagogy and a variety of specific techniques and approaches that we hope will be useful to a wide audience of legal writing teachers.